 Ceramic Summer Art Camp for ages 9-11 with Sabrina Kuchta In this class we will focus on hand building techniques to explore 3D art, art in the round, and texture.
 We will create sculpture pieces such as food, creatures, and wind chimes and mobiles, but we will also make functional ware such as mugs, dinner ware, and vases.
 Monday: Building Up and Hollow forms/sculpture Tuesday: Slab Building Wednesday: Glazing Thursday: Fimo Friday: Assemble

-Discovery Studio Summer Art Camp for ages 12 and older Discovery Studio features a different art medium, on a rotating schedule, class descriptions below: June 17-21: Digital Photography June 24-28: TBA July 1-5*: Digital Photography July 8-1 2: Exploring Printmaking July 15-19: Acrylic Painting July 22-26: Exploring Printmaking July 29 - August 2: Digital Photography August 5-9: Exploring Printmaking August 12-16: TBA
+Discovery Studio Summer Art Camp for ages 12 and older Discovery Studio features a different art medium, on a rotating schedule, class descriptions below: June 17-21: Digital Photography June 24-28: no camp July 1-5*: Digital Photography July 8-1 2: Exploring Printmaking July 15-19: Acrylic Painting July 22-26: no camp July 29 - August 2: Digital Photography August 5-9: Exploring Printmaking August 12-16: no camp

 Digital Photography with Karen Gourley Lehman In this fun workshop, students will explore and expand their creative photo image-making skills while learning how to use the Digital Single Lens camera.
 They’ll learn to edit pictures in Adobe Photoshop and create inkjet prints.
 Constructive encouragement and feedback is ongoing while students spend the week doing a series of fun projects.
 At the end of class on Friday each student leaves with a portfolio/folder of new images.
 Bring your digital camera if you have one.
 Projects include: • portraiture — with natural light; self portraits and “studio” set-ups using props • a photo scavenger hunt • the Camera Obscura and pinhole cameras for making paper negatives • creating digital negatives in Photoshop for contact printing a cyanotype positive on cotton watercolor paper • the scanner as camera, for collage-making